becs30/Fishsp/README.md

-# Title: Fish diversity comparison in US, New Hampshire Rivers using metabarcoding
+#  Fish diversity comparison in US, New Hampshire Rivers using metabarcoding

 ## Author: Becaye Gueye